HimeWoo/untitled-paint-game/ProjectDocument.md

     - Green at high HP.
     - Yellow at mid HP.
     - Red at low HP.

-This gives a clear, readable health display that always matches the underlying game state.

 **Overall**, this was a really fun project, and I'd love to continue working on this game!